Elysia210/ST-AlignNet-Semantic-Alignment-with-Temporal-Saliency-Filtering-for-Emotion-Recognition/README.md

 python our_method/preprocess_independent_pkl.py
 ```

-EEG signals are bandpass filtered (4–45 Hz), Z-score normalized per channel, and downsampled to T=128 steps.
-Facial features are adaptively pooled to T=128 to match EEG resolution.
+EEG signals are bandpass filtered (4–45 Hz) and Z-score normalized per channel.
+The first 128 time-steps (1 second at 128 Hz) are retained as the EEG input segment per trial

 ---